d-kod/Personality_analysis/README.md

 ## Analysis Question to answer
 ### 1.Descriptive
 1. Count of introverts vs. extroverts
-2.Average time spent alone by personality type
+2. Average time spent alone by personality type

 ### 2.Correlation
-1.Distribution of stage fear (Yes/No) by personality
+1. Distribution of stage fear (Yes/No) by personality